Andrew Hatcher

+Life and career

 Born in Princeton, New Jersey, Hatcher graduated from Witherspoon School for Colored Children in 1937 and Princeton High School in 1941.
-He attended Springfield College in Springfield, Massachusetts and served in the United States Army as a lieutenant during World War II.
-After his separation from the service, he relocated to San Francisco, California, working as a journalist and later as Assistant Secretary of Labor under Governor of California Pat Brown.
-Hatcher served under Adlai Stevenson as a speechwriter during Stevenson's two unsuccessful runs for President of the United States in 1952 and 1956.
-In 1960 with his close friend Pierre Salinger he joined Sen. John F. Kennedy’s campaign press staff as a speechwriter.
-Immediately after his election as President, Kennedy named both men to his White House staff, making Hatcher the first black person to serve in the White House Press Office.
+He attended Springfield College in Springfield, Massachusetts and served three years in the United States Army as a second lieutenant until 1946.
+A few years later, he relocated to San Francisco, California, working as a journalist at the San Francisco Sun-Reporter and later as an assistant labor commissioner under Governor of California Pat Brown.
+From 1950 to 1959, Hatcher worked as a court clerk for Federal Judge Oliver J. Carter.
+In 1950, Hatcher worked with Pierre Salinger as a coordinator on Helen Gahagan Douglas's senatorial campaign against Richard Nixon.
+Hatcher served under Adlai Stevenson as a campaign organizer during Stevenson's two unsuccessful runs for President of the United States in 1952 and 1956.
+He worked on the 1958 campaign of Clair Engle.

+In 1960 with his close friend Pierre Salinger, he joined Sen. John F. Kennedy’s campaign press staff as a speechwriter.
+Immediately after his election as President, Kennedy named both men to his White House staff, with Salinger as White House Press Secretary, and Hatcher as Assistant White House Press Secretary.
+This made Hatcher the highest ranking black person to serve in the White House.
+After Kennedy was assassinated, Hatcher resigned from the Johnson administration to support Salinger's successful senatorial campaign in California.

+In 1972, Hatcher was working on the staff of Senator Henry M. Jackson.
+Hatcher also later worked as vice-president of an advertising agency.

+Hatcher was married to Ruth Avery, with whom he had seven children.
 His young son Avery was a student in the home school which Jacqueline Kennedy established for her daughter Caroline Kennedy and children of White House staffers.